Macarona bil-bechamel

 Macarona bil-bechamel (مكرونة بالبشاميل) is a traditional Egyptian pasta bake that combines penne pasta, a spiced meat sauce, and creamy béchamel sauce.
 Some versions involve a top layer of cheese.
-This casserole is reminiscent of Italian lasagna and Greek pastitsio, likely drawing inspiration from the latter during the early 20th century, when a significant Greek community resided in Egypt.
+This casserole is reminiscent of Italian lasagna and Greek pastitsio, likely an influence from the latter during the early 20th century, when a significant Greek community resided in Egypt.

 History

 Macarona bil-bechamel, a popular Egyptian dish, traces its origins to French-trained chefs who worked in khedival palace kitchens and luxury hotels in the mid-19th century.
 These chefs introduced European culinary techniques, which were later adopted by Egyptian cooks.
 By the early 20th century, Greek-owned restaurants in Cairo and Alexandria played a significant role in popularizing dishes like pastitsio, the Greek predecessor to macarona bil-bechamel.
 Egyptian chefs adapted the dish, replacing its traditional spicing with the béchamel sauce, a technique influenced by French cuisine.
 This transformation was cemented in Egyptian home cooking through cookbooks such as Kitab Abla Nazira, which standardized the dish and made it a staple of Egyptian households.
 Rather than a direct European import, macarona bil-bechamel represents the fusion of Mediterranean culinary traditions, evolving within Egypt’s dynamic food culture.